spassvogel/gilles-game/docs/thoughts.md

 - [x] Scene controller can set 'combat = true' on scene.
 Then all actions of scene actors cost AP.
 - [x] Player has button to forgeit turn.
 Clears all AP on all player scene actors.
-- [ ] Make useCombat hook to abstract logic
+- [-] Make useCombat hook to abstract logic
+- [ ] Use combatcontroller

 - [ ] When player actors have no APs left and there are *no* running secene actions the AI selects one of their actors to make a move on.
 AI has different behaviour types,